quantumish/blatherskite/README.md

 cargo run -p scuttlebutt &
 ```

+## Features
+Beyond basic text messaging, `blatherskite` has support for:
+- Discord-esque servers
+- Threads
+- Direct messages
+- Basic permissioning (owner/admin/none)

+### Terminology
+Here's a quick guide to to the terms used by the service (that you might see in the `scuttlebutt` documentation):

+- Users can create or be invited to *groups* which contain *channels*.
+- Groups have:
+  - *members*, the users who are part of the group
+  - an *owner*, who made the group and is permitted to do specific actions (like deleting it)
+  - *admin*, users who have elevated permissions for a group (like adding/removing channels)
+- *DMs* are a special kind of group that are made between users directly and limit certain functionality.
+DMs only have one channel and have no admin.
+- Channels also have *members* (which can be a subset of the group!).
+Channels by default are *public*, which means when a user is invited to a group they will be added to the channel.
+You can set them to *private* with another API call.

 ## Scuttlebutt
-Scuttlebutt is an HTTP service that handles the creation, deletion, and updating of groups/channels/users as well as misc others.
+Scuttlebutt is an HTTP service that handles the creation, deletion, and updating of groups/channels/users as well as misc other actions.

 The various methods and objects are documented at `localhost:3000`, and the basic usage flow is something like:
 - `POST /api/user` to make a user, which will return a User object (see Schemas on the docs)